A Beginner's Guide to Real Estate Investment Trusts (REIT)

 You can trade publicly traded REITs whenever the market is open, which means you can liquidate your investment in a pinch should it be necessary. - You might earn dividend income.

-Most REITs pay some sort of dividend.
-While there isn't a guarantee they will, there is a good chance that a publicly traded REIT or private REIT will pay dividends. - A great way to diversify your portfolio
+While there isn't a guarantee they will, there is a good chance that a publicly traded REIT or private REIT will pay dividends. - A great way to diversify your investment portfolio.

 Your investment advisor likely recommends diversifying your portfolio, and including real estate investments in your portfolio can be the perfect way to do it.